Shulamit Elizur

 Professor Shulamit Elizur (שולמית אליצור), born April 6, 1955, is a scholar of ancient and medieval piyyut (Hebrew poetry).
-She is the head of the Fleischer Institute for the Study of Hebrew Poetry, a member of the Academy of the Hebrew Language, and a member of the editorial board of the Mekize Nirdamim publishing house.
+She is the head of the Fleischer Institute for the Study of Hebrew Poetry, a member of the Academy of the Hebrew Language, a member of the editorial board of the Mekize Nirdamim publishing house and a member of the Israel Academy of Sciences and Humanities.

 Early life and education

 She was born in Jerusalem, to Leah and Meir Hovav.
 She received her bachelor's degree at the Hebrew University of Jerusalem, in the departments of Hebrew language and Hebrew literature.
 She then entered directly into a doctoral program under the tutelage of Ezra Fleischer, in which she wrote her dissertation on the piyyutim of a paytan named Eleazar b.
 Qilar; she proved that this poet was a completely different individual from the famous poet Eleazar b.
 Qallir ("the Qalliri").
 She later published this dissertation, including the full surviving corpus of Eleazar b.
 Qilar, as a book in 1988.